 If you’re looking for a more standout shade to wear this spring, might we recommend the always-stylish, ever-eye-catching fuchsia!
 It’s an intense color, to be sure, but you can definitely pull it off with the right outfit and accessories.
 Whether you want the hot pink piece to be the standout or just an accent to the whole ensemble, we’ve got you covered.

-It’s easy to make this fuchsia jersey tunic tank top the focus of your outfit, given its natural intensity.
+It’s easy to make this fuchsia top the focus of your outfit, given its natural intensity.
 Pair it with a lavender cardigan and blue jeans, and you’ll be ready for a casual afternoon out and about!
 It’s easier to pair hot pink hues with lighter, pastel shades, as pairing this pink with a neon yellow sweater and aqua leggings might be a little too much.
 This isn’t to say it’s impossible!
 Just keep in mind that too many saturated hues could lead to garments in your piece competing and clashing instead of complementing.

 Hot Pink Accents